19 Top-Rated Attractions & Things to Do in Cartagena, Colombia

 |31 23||31 23||31 24||32 25||32 25||32 25||32 25||32 25||32 25||31 25||31 25||31 24|

 |Average monthly precipitation totals for Cartagena, Colombia in mm.|

 |Average minimum and maximum temperatures for Cartagena, Colombia in °F|

 |88 73||88 74||88 75||88 76||89 77||89 77||89 77||89 77||88 76||88 76||88 76||88 74|

 |Average monthly precipitation totals for Cartagena, Colombia in inches.|

 More Related Articles on PlanetWare.com

 Finding Accommodation in Cartagena: To learn more about neighborhoods and to help figure out where to base yourself in the city, see our article on Where to Stay in Cartagena: Best Areas & Hotels.
 This will give you a solid overview of the city and types of accommodation available.
-For a more detailed look at individual hotels, especially luxury hotels, see our piece on the Best Hotels in Cartagena.

 Planning Your Trip to Colombia: There is much more to Colombia than just Cartagena.
 For a complete overview of the top sites and best places to visit, see our article on the Top Attractions in Colombia.